sandstone-mc/sandstone/README.md

 As you can see, Sandstone automatically created a new mcfunction for you.
 It contains all your nested commands (all the setblocks), and is called by the `execute` command.
 Therefore, you achieve the desired effect **without managing several files youself**.

-PS: If you need to run only one command, you can use `runOne` instead of `run`.

 ## Saving the datapack

 Using sandstone, you can choose to either save the datapack to the current directory, or to save it directly in one of your Minecraft world.
 The first argument to the `saveDatapack` method is the name of the datapack.
 If you only provide this argument, the datapack will be saved to your current directory.